EgorBo/Xamarin.GradleBindings/README.md

 Xamarin.GradleBindings
 =========

-How java developers add dependencies to their projects?
+How do java developers add dependencies to their projects?
 Yes that's right, via gradle (something like [this](https://github.com/WhisperSystems/TextSecure/blob/master/build.gradle#L37) or [that](https://github.com/popcorn-official/popcorn-android/blob/development/mobile/build.gradle#L92)).
-As you can see some java-projects use those dependencies a lot (all you want to write is already written) so it'd be nice to use those huge amount of 3rd party libraries in your Xamarin project, huh?
-I believe this Add-in for the Visul Studio 2013 (and lately for Xamarin Studio) will help you with it:
+As you can see some java-projects use those dependencies a lot (all you want to write is already written) so it'd be nice to use those huge amount of 3rd party libraries in your Xamarin project, right?
+I believe this Add-in for Visual Studio 2013 (and lately for Xamarin Studio) will help you with it:

 Step 1: Execute the command over "References" folder